tensorflow/tpu/tools/ctpu/README.md

 go test github.com/tensorflow/tpu/tools/ctpu/...
 ```

-Once you're in this directory, you can use `go build` and `go test`.
+When you're in this directory, you can use `go build` and `go test`.

 For additional background on standard `go` idioms, check out: